Iraneus/betamedneed/services.md

 # Dedicated to quality medical care delivery.

-Discover dedicated solutions to help you deliver timely and quality medical care.
+Explore dedicated solutions to help you deliver timely and quality medical care.
 The availabilty of some services may vary by location.